 As we understand what a stressful time this could be for you, we’ve put together this article to help you find all the information and advice you may need without spending a great deal of time researching online.
-Read the rest of the article to learn more about the different kinds of support and advice available to you.
+We have broken the following article into 6 key areas.

 Local Authority Schemes

 There are some local authority schemes which can provide emergency assistance should you need it.
 The following is an example of a local authority scheme and what you can expect when applying for help - though please note, these schemes can differ per county regarding what kind of support is provided.

 - If you live in Cheshire East or have moved there because you have a connection to the area.

 - If you are considered vulnerable (each claim is looked at on an individual basis).

 - You receive benefits:

 - Or; you are eligible for benefits under the ‘Persons from Abroad’ rules.

 - Or; you have exceptional circumstances and are on a low income,